Kosher salt – what is it and why use it?

 How is kosher salt made?

 The salt is a naturally occurring coarse-grained mineral found in rock salt deposits.
 The salt does not normally go through the process of having anti-clumping or anti-caking agents and other additives added so it retains its large diamond crystal structure.
-Kosher salt is considered more natural than processed salts as it does not go through an iodizing process.
+It is considered more natural than processed salts as it does not go through an iodizing process.

 What does iodizing mean?